NitchayaninT/data-mining/Process/ch5/Classification Methods 2.md

 - Mutual absence doesnt necessarily imply similarity (like when both people not liking 90% of the movies, it doesnt make them similiar)
 - So, jaccard gives unequal weight : focuses only on shared presences (1-1) and ignore shared co-absences
 - if for Nominal attributes, its basically **#matches/#attributes**
-- If for binomial attributes, its true = presence. false = absenc **Comparing SMC and Jaccard**
+- If for binomial attributes, its true = presence. false = absence **Comparing SMC and Jaccard**
 - Use SMC when we give ==equal weights== to both categories
 - Use Jaccard when we give ==unequal weights== to both categories